-In this class I will be holding the majority of my office hours online using the hipster tech startup communication tool called “Slack“.
-What this means is that you will be able to contact me, as well as communicate both publicly and privately with other members of the class, 24 hours a day and 7 days a week.
+Office hours will be primarily online in the Canvas Chat.
+What this means is that you will be able to contact me, as well as communicate both with other members of the class, 24 hours a day and 7 days a week.
 It also means that I can answer questions publicly in a space that the entire class can see.
-I go to bed late and get up early, and I’m almost near a computer or my phone, so chances are that I’ll get back to you on Slack pretty fast.
+I go to bed late and get up early, and I’m almost near a computer or my phone, so chances are that I’ll get to your questions pretty fast.

-I’vw used Slack for class communication for a few semesters now, and get at least twenty times more questions and interactions with students than when people were trying to catch me during a restricted set of in-person office hours.
-My goal is to be able to answer your questions and help give you hints to get you un-stuck when you are stuck, as efficiently as possible, and Slack works really well for this purpose.
+I’ve used online office hours for class communication for a few years now, and get at least twenty times more questions and interactions with students than when people were trying to catch me during a restricted set of in-person office hours.
+My goal is to be able to answer your questions and help give you hints to get you un-stuck when you are stuck, as efficiently as possible.

-If you need to see me in person, you can do that too; just start by contacting me in Slack and we can set up a time to meet.
+If you need to see me in person, you can do that too; just start by contacting me by email or in person and we can set up a time to meet.
+Or just stop by my office anytime 🙂

-Follow these best practices to get your questions answered as quickly as possible:
+Follow these guidelines to get your questions answered as quickly as possible:

 - If you’re asking about a problem from the book then mention the section and number of the problem.